Kris Valderrama

 Kriselda Valderrama-Lobo (born November 17, 1970) is an American politician who represents District 26 in the Maryland House of Delegates.

 Early life and career

-Kriselda Valderrama was born in Washington, D.C. to David Mercado Valderrama, a judge in Prince George's County, Maryland and Maryland State Delegate representing District 26.
+Kriselda Valderrama was born in Washington, D.C. to David Valderrama, a judge in Prince George's County, Maryland and Maryland State Delegate representing District 26.
 She is of Filipino ancestry.
 She graduated from Oxon Hill Senior High School, and earned a Bachelor of Science degree in respiratory therapy from Salisbury University.